Face coverings by HIROCOLEDGE

 Japanese masuku ('face masks'), or face coverings, have been worn in Japan in public spaces for more than a century for a variety of reasons.
 Helping wearers reduce the risk of spreading germs, they reflect Japan's social etiquette of prioritising the needs and well-being of others.
 Considered to be a practical item, the masuku most-commonly worn in Japan are plain white and disposable.

-In July 2020, Takahashi Hiroko is running an online workshop with Japan House.
-She shows participants how to make their own face coverings from washable cloth, offering a sustainable way for participants to protect others as lockdown continues to ease across the world.
-More information about this event will be published soon on our What’s On page.
+In July 2020, Takahashi Hiroko ran an online workshop with Japan House showing participants how to make their own face coverings from washable cloth, offering a sustainable way to protect themselves and others from illness.

-For Japan House's reopening of the Ground Floor in July 2020, staff will wear Hirocoledge face coverings to protect guests and other staff.
-A range of Hirocoledge tenugui that can be used to make your own face coverings at home will also be on sale at The Shop.
+Japan House staff are wearing HIROCOLEDGE face coverings to protect guests and other staff as Japan House reopens its Ground Floor to the public.
+A range of HIROCOLEDGE tenugui that can be used to make your own face coverings at home are also available at The Shop.